How To Make Cultured Butter At Home

 What Is Cultured Butter?

-Cultured butter is made from fermenting cream with live bacterial cultures (in yoghurt, sour cream, crème fraiche, or buttermilk) that convert the milk sugars in the cream into lactic acid.
+Cultured butter is made from fermenting cream with active cultures (in yogurt, sour cream, crème fraiche, or buttermilk) that convert the milk sugars in the cream into lactic acid.
 This essentially creates a cultured cream that is perfectly fine to use as-is.
 Cultured cream is great on scones or to dollop onto other baked goods.
 However, whipping it with a hand mixer, butter churner or stand mixer causes the cream to stiffen and separate into cultured butter and cultured buttermilk.

 Crafting a batch of homemade cultured butter requires just two primary ingredients, cream and yoghurt.